Homological properties of extensions of algebras: Introduction

+We prove that all the results above are true in the category of pseudocompact algebras.
+Pseudocompact algebras, a class of topological algebra, are among the most natural generalization of finite dimensional algebras, inheriting almost all the powerful formal properties of finite dimensional algebras.
+They are dual to coalgebras and hence our results have dual versions for coalgebras.
+That said, pseudocompact algebras have both informal (eg.\ multiplication is more tractable than comultiplication) and formal (eg.\ Pontryagin duality) advantages over coalgebras.
+In nature, pseudocompact algebras and their modules are the objects one should study to understand the representation theory of profinite groups.

 The paper is organized as follows: in Section \ref{Section pc algebras} we recall the basic notions of pseudocompact algebras and their pseudocompact modules.
-In Section \ref{Section.Relative Homological algebra} we collect the basic properties of relative projective modules and corresponding resolutions as in \cite{Hoch56}; we also develop a general construction of non-trivial extensions of algebras $B\subseteq A$ with finite relative global dimension (Section \ref{Section Ext.finite.gldim}) that will be used in Section \ref{Section projbounded} to construct examples of finite dimensional proj-bounded extensions.
+In Section \ref{Section.Relative Homological algebra} we collect the basic properties of relative projective modules and corresponding resolutions as in \cite{Hoch56}; we also develop a general construction of non-trivial extensions of algebras $B\subseteq A$ with finite relative global dimension (Section \ref{Section Ext.finite.gldim}) that will be used in Section \ref{Section projbounded} to construct examples of finite dimensional strongly proj-bounded extensions.
 We believe that Corollary \ref{corol weakly acyclic has finite relgd} of Theorem \ref{theorem algebras with finite relgd} is of independent interest.
 In Section \ref{Section.
 RelHomPC} we define Hochschild homology for pseudocompact algebras and develop the notion of relative projective modules.
 Section \ref{Section projbounded} is devoted to proj-bounded extensions, giving several examples.
 A key ingredient of the cited work of Cibils, Lanzilotta, Marcos and Solotar is the so-called Jacobi-Zariski long exact sequence of a bounded extension, which relates the Hochschild homology of $A$, the Hochschild homology of $B$, and the relative Hochschild homology of the extension (see also \cite{Kaygun,KaygunEr}).
 In Section \ref{Section.
-JZ sequences} we give a Jacobi-Zariski long exact sequence for a proj-bounded extension, in both the abstract and pseudocompact cases.
-Finally, in Section \ref{Section.HomProperties} we prove that the finitude of the left global dimension, left big finitistic dimension, and support of the Hochschild homology, are preserved by proj-bounded extensions.
+JZ sequences} we give a Jacobi-Zariski long exact sequence for extensions satisfying Conditions 1 to 3 of a strongly proj-bounded extension (extensions we call simply ``proj-bounded''), in both the abstract and pseudocompact cases.
+Finally, in Section \ref{Section.HomProperties} we prove that the finitude of the left global dimension, left big finitistic dimension, and support of the Hochschild homology, are preserved by strongly proj-bounded extensions.
+The supporting results in Section \ref{Section.HomProperties} are of quite a general nature and we expect them to have further use.